Fielding & Platt

 A press advert for Fielding & Platt from April 1870.

 An 1880 advert for the firm extolling its manufacture of Tweddell's Hydraulic Rivetters.

 Fielding & Platt (founded October 1866) was a firm of hydraulic engineers who were an important part of the manufacturing sector in Gloucester until the 1990s.
-Started by two Lancashire men, Samuel Fielding (died 1874) and James Platt, the firm exploited the portable hydraulic rivetting technology of Ralph Hart Tweddell to build a business that exported hydraulic machinery worldwide.
+Started by two Lancashire men, Samuel Fielding (died 1874) and James Platt, the firm exploited the portable hydraulic riveting technology of Ralph Hart Tweddell to build a business that exported hydraulic machinery worldwide.
 Apart from the wide range of items made, the firm was particularly noted for the quality and long life of their products.

 James Platt was also a director of the Gloucester Railway Carriage and Wagon Company.

 A later partner in the firm, John Platt, was the father of actress Marjorie Fielding.

 First orders

 The first orders were for small engineering machines and components but the firm quickly expanded into bigger items.
 They produced an iron seagoing steamer in 1868 and in 1870 they produced the steam boat S.S.
 Sabrina for the Gloucester & Berkeley Canal Co that was used on the canal between Gloucester and Sharpness.
 The Sabrina is still in use on the Thames.

 Between 1873 and 1875 they converted a number of broad gauge locomotives for stationary duties at Llanharon Colliery and in 1880 they built a bridge across the Severn at Gloucester Docks, adjacent to the North Warehouse, which was not replaced until 1962.